-The Sturm College of Law is accepting applications for adjunct faculty to teach courses in the MSLA Program for the Spring 2023 semester.
+The Sturm College of Law is accepting applications for adjunct faculty to teach courses in the MSLA Program for the Summer and Fall 2023 semesters.
 Adjunct faculty positions are non-benefited positions.
 More information about the courses can be found on the Registrar’s Office Schedule of Classes https://www.du.edu/registrar/course/scheduleofclasses.html

 Adjunct faculty are required to teach as scheduled, hold office hours, assign papers and exams as appropriate and be available to assist students with assignments.
 Adjunct faculty are also required to comply with all University of Denver COVID-19 protocols.
 The Sturm College of Law operates on a semester system.

 This is a non-benefited position not to exceed 1,000 hours in a calendar year.

 - At least 3 years working in the legal industry

 - Ability to teach at the university level

 - Previous law school or college-level teaching experience